Unearthlyglow/micr-ccm/docs/HOW_TO_CONTRIBUTE.md

 The following is a set of guidelines for contributing to **The MICR** open-source project.
-These are mostly guidelines, and recommendations.
+These are mostly guidelines and recommendations.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 &nbsp;